 Proceed to “Annoto Plugin Usage” below.

 After the Plugin is setup, it can be used across Moodle as an activity.
-The only mandatory configuration for the activity when it’s used is setting the source of the video as demonstrated below.
+The only mandatory configuration for the activity when used is setting the source of the video as demonstrated below.

 Login as authorized user with course editing permissions.